Jazz, Roots, and Blues – A Place to Start

 Riverview Wine Bar, 3753 42nd Ave South, Minneapolis.
 612-722-7234.
-Acoustic music and small group jazz, including the Zacc Harris Trio every Sunday night.
+Acoustic music and small group jazz, including the Zacc Harris Trio every Sunday night, and the Overtones jazz trio on Wednesdays.
 Sometimes there’s a cover charge.

 Saint Barnabas Center for the Arts, 15600 Old Rockford Road, Plymouth.
 763-553-3083.
 Features a series called Jazz at St. Barny’s.

 Saint Paul Hotel Lobby Bar, 350 Market Street, Saint Paul.
-JoAnn Funk duo on weekends from Fall through Spring.
+Vocalist and accompanist on weekends from Fall through Spring.
 Good, if pricey, cocktails and snacks.
 No cover.

 Schooner Tavern, 2901 27th Avenue South, Minneapolis.
 612-729-4365.
 This modest bar has a small stage and a small dance floor, but that doesn’t stop folks from making use of both.
-They feature rock and blues, with some occasional jazz, and with the closing of Nye’s the World’s Most Dangerous Polka Band once a month.
+They feature rock and blues, with some occasional jazz.

 School II Wine Bar & Bistro, 600 Market Street, Suite 170, Chanhanssen.
 952-949-0000.
 Jazz and jazzy R&B.